-Synlogic’s first Synthetic Biotic™ medicines are designed to treat patients with phenylketonuria (PKU) and hyperammonemia.
+Synlogic’s first Synthetic Biotic™ medicines are designed to treat patients with phenylketonuria (PKU).
 We are rapidly advancing new Synthetic Biotic medicines to treat a range of diseases, including cancer, metabolic diseases and autoimmune and inflammatory conditions.

 |Additional Rare Metabolic Diseases

 |Immuno-Oncology Solid Tumors

 “We set out to identify diseases where we could have a meaningful impact and also demonstrate the power and potential of synthetic biology, leading us to focus on PKU and cancer as our initial indications.
 Once we understood the underlying molecular biology behind these conditions, we could rapidly design Synthetic Biotic™ medicines that could potentially provide new treatment options for patients.”

 — Aoife Brennan, MB, ChB, Chief Executive Officer

 Phenylketonuria (PKU) is a rare genetic disorder estimated to affect 16,500 people in the U.S., according to the National PKU Association.
 People with PKU are unable to process phenylalanine (Phe), an essential amino acid that enters the body as a component of dietary protein.
 PKU requires adherence to a strict diet to prevent the toxic accumulation of Phe in the blood and brain, which can impact neurological function.
 Synlogic has designed a Synthetic Biotic medicine, SYNB1618, to produce phenylalanine-degrading enzymes designed to lower Phe levels to allow those with PKU to consume more natural protein.
 We are currently conducting clinical trials of SYNB1618 in people with PKU to demonstrate safety and to test whether this could be a useful therapeutic option to help patients manage their blood Phe levels.